Finding a Top Financial Advisor Firm in Newport Beach, California

 RS Crum, Inc.

-RS Crum, Inc. has $444.5 million in assets under management (AUM).
-The staff here is four advisors strong, and features four certified financial planners (CFPs) and one certified kingdom advisor (CKA).
-The CKA certification is fairly rare, and it indicates an advisor was trained to “integrate biblical financial wisdom into client counsel,” according to KingdomAdvisors.com.
+Despite having a relatively small advisory staff, RS Crum, Inc. features a number of advisory certifications.
+These include four certified financial planners (CFPs) and one certified kingdom advisor (CKA).
+The CKA certification is fairly rare, and it indicates an advisor was trained to "integrate biblical financial wisdom into client counsel," according to KingdomAdvisors.com.

 RS Crum, Inc. Background

 In 1976, RS Crum Inc. was opened under the name RS Crum Advisory Services by founder Richard S. Crum.
 As of 2011, though, the firm’s ownership shares were transferred to a group of its senior employees.
 Senior financial advisors Mark Rylance, Jon Theriault and Daniel Sexton now make up the firm’s principal ownership group.

 Investment management and financial planning services are available through RS Crum.
 These offerings incorporate budget and cash flow assessment, investment planning, real estate analysis, business consulting, transitional event planning, retirement planning and analysis.